black-parrot/black-parrot/README.md

 ## How to contribute

-Although information in collected in this repo, it's recommended to look at these [Slides](https://fosdem.org/2020/schedule/event/riscv_blackparrot/attachments/slides/3718/export/events/attachments/riscv_blackparrot/slides/3718/Talk_Slides) for a quick overview of BlackParrot.
+Although information is collected in this repo, it's recommended to look at these [Slides](https://fosdem.org/2020/schedule/event/riscv_blackparrot/attachments/slides/3718/export/events/attachments/riscv_blackparrot/slides/3718/Talk_Slides) for a quick overview of BlackParrot.

 We welcome external contributions!
 Please join our mailing list at [Google Groups](https://groups.google.com/forum/#!forum/black-parrot), ask questions or just tell us how you're using BlackParrot!